jayjayh577/Blazor-Webassembly-With-SyncFusion-DataGrid/README.md

 Using NET 7

-The DotNet Bin Foldet Is not Included in Project
+The DotNet Bin Folder Is not Included in Project